2014–15 PGA Tour: Changes for 2014–15

 The McGladrey Classic was moved up two weeks from 2014.
 The CIMB Classic and WGC-HSBC Champions have each been moved back one week from 2014.
-The Sanderson Farms Championship is now an alternate event to the WGC-HSBC Champions, instead of being an alternate to The Open Championship as in recent years.
+The Sanderson Farms Championship became an alternate event to the WGC-HSBC Champions, instead of being an alternate to The Open Championship as in years previous.
 The new Barbasol Championship was an alternate event to The Open Championship.
-It also marked the first time the PGA Tour hosted an event in Alabama in 25 years, when the state hosted the PGA Championship.
-The WGC-Cadillac Match Play was moved back two and a half months to May, and has relocated back to California, its primary home from 1999 to 2006.
+It also marked the first time the PGA Tour hosted an event in Alabama in 25 years, when the state hosted the 1990 PGA Championship.
+The WGC-Cadillac Match Play was moved back two and a half months to May, and relocated back to California, its primary home from 1999 to 2006.